Instance-level Image Retrieval using Reranking Transformers: Results

 Table~\ref{tab:rt_vs_aqe} shows the results on $\mathcal{R}$Oxf and $\mathcal{R}$Par.
 When reranking the top 100 neighbors, the performance of RRT is superior to $\alpha$QE on five of the eight settings, except for $\mathcal{R}$Par+Medium, $\mathcal{R}$Par+$\mathcal{R}$1M+Medium, $\mathcal{R}$Par+$\mathcal{R}$1M+Hard (underlined numbers).
 We believe it is because $\alpha$QE reranks all the gallery images while RRT reranks only 100 neighbors and keeps the ranks of all the other images unchanged.
 By reranking more neighbors, e.g. 200, 400, we observe that the performance of RRT progressively improves and eventually surpasses $\alpha$QE by significant margins across all settings.
 On the Hard setup with the ``v1'' descriptors, the absolute gains of RRT over $\alpha$QE on ($\mathcal{R}$Oxf, $\mathcal{R}$Oxf+$\mathcal{R}$1M, $\mathcal{R}$Par, $\mathcal{R}$Par+$\mathcal{R}$1M) are (11.1, 9.0, 8.0, 3.5).

 We also perform experiments on combining $\alpha$QE and RRT by reranking the top neighbors produced by $\alpha$QE.
-As shown in Table~\ref{tab:rt_vs_aqe}, combining $\alpha$QE and RRT considerably improves over using $\alpha$QE only, with improvements of (10.4, 8.5, 6.7, 5.0) on the Hard setup of ($\mathcal{R}$Oxf, $\mathcal{R}$Oxf+$\mathcal{R}$1M, $\mathcal{R}$Par, $\mathcal{R}$Par+$\mathcal{R}$1M) for the ``v1'' descriptors.
+As shown in Table~\ref{tab:rt_vs_aqe}, reranking the top-200 images obtained from $\alpha$QE considerably improves over using $\alpha$QE only, with improvements of (10.4, 8.5, 6.7, 5.0) on the Hard setup of ($\mathcal{R}$Oxf, $\mathcal{R}$Oxf+$\mathcal{R}$1M, $\mathcal{R}$Par, $\mathcal{R}$Par+$\mathcal{R}$1M) for the ``v1'' descriptors.
 We consider query expansion and RRT are thus complementary.